GarethKeys/Memory-Pairs-Game/README.md

     - The website uses CSS3 to style the various elements and contents to improve the visual aspect and UX.
 - **Bootstrap V5.3**:
     - My project uses Bootstrap's easy to understand flexible grid system and CSS to add the responsiveness needed to automatically adjust the layout to different device sizes.
-    - This was used for my vertical navigation bar, but also in the layout of each page to ensure it responded accordingly when switching between the various screen sizes and dimensions.
+    - This was used for my horizontal navigation bar, but also in the layout of each page to ensure it responded accordingly when switching between the various screen sizes and dimensions.
 - **Javascript**:
     - The website uses the Javascript which is in built to the Bootstrap components to add some functionality.
+    - The website also uses Javascript for the functionality of card pairing and how clicks on the various cards are handled.
 - **Font Awesome**:
     - Font Awesome was used for the active icons added within the footer.
-- **Cool text**:
+- **Canva.com**:
-    - Cooltext website was used to create the G.K. icon at the top of the navbar.
+    - Was used to create and design the various card images.
 - **Git**:
     - I used Git as the version control system for adding and committing changes made to my project in Visual Studio Code.
 - **GitHub**: